stanley-gu/qual/proposal.md

 An *in vitro* model consisting of vascular smooth muscle cells, will serve as a platform for running molecular biology experiments for mechanistic exploration and model building.
-Through review of the current literature, several surface bound enzymes, primarily ENPP1 and TNAP, were identified as major components contributing to pyrophosphate depletion, leading to mineralization of the arterial wall, and will also be incorporated in the working mechanistic hypothesis.
+Through review of the current literature, several surface bound enzymes, such as ENPP1 and TNAP, were identified as major components contributing to biological processes leading to mineralization of the arterial wall, and will also be incorporated in the working mechanistic hypothesis.
 Metabolic profile will be created of the ACDC phenotype, through quantification of surface enzyme activity and steady state extracellular concentrations of key metabolites.
-The role of adenosine signaling in the dysregulation of TNAP, characteristic of ACDC, will be explored through the interrogation of adenosine receptor classes.The combination of metabolic profiling and cell signaling investigation will elucidate the ACDC pathobiology and enable further research for therapeutic interventions.
+The role of adenosine signaling in the dysregulation of TNAP, characteristic of ACDC, will be explored through the interrogation of adenosine receptor classes.
+The combination of metabolic profiling and cell signaling investigation is expected to elucidate the ACDC pathobiology and enable further research for therapeutic interventions.

 ## Specific Aim 2:  **Build Pharmacodynamic Models of Three different
 Therapeutic Strategies and Evaluate Synergistic Potential for Combination